antarctica/bas-style-kit-docs/site/_core/buttons.md

 The BAS Style Kit's various button styles are designed for <code>&lt;button&gt;</code> elements.
 <code>&lt;a&gt;</code> or <code>&lt;input&gt;</code> elements can be used as well, but may not look right.
+Use the `.btn` and `.btn-bsk` classes to create clickable actions or links.

 You **must** pick a [variant]({{ '/core/buttons/#variants' | prepend: site.baseurl }}){: .alert-link } for each button,
 otherwise it will look strange.
 It is not enough to use `.btn .btn-bsk` on its own.